 OTTAWA, Nov.
-8, 2018 /CNW/ - Minister of Veterans Affairs and Associate Minister of National Defence Seamus O'Regan, Minister of National Defence Harjit S. Sajjan, Minister of Crown-Indigenous Relations Carolyn Bennett, and Minister of Indigenous Services Jane Philpott today issued the following joint statement to mark Aboriginal Veterans Day:
+8, 2019 /CNW/ - Minister of Veterans Affairs and Associate Minister of National Defence Lawrence MacAulay, Minister of National Defence Harjit S. Sajjan, Minister of Crown‑Indigenous Relations Carolyn Bennett, and Minister of Indigenous Services Seamus O'Regan today issued the following joint statement to mark Aboriginal Veterans Day:

-"On Aboriginal Veterans Day, we honour and remember the First Nations, Inuit and Métis people – past and present – who have served our country with great pride and sacrificed for our freedom.
+"On Aboriginal Veterans Day, we pay tribute to the First Nations, Inuit and Métis peoples who have served our country bravely and with dedication, so that all Canadians might know peace and inherit freedom.

 For more information, visit:

 Indigenous Veterans (VAC)

 Programs for Indigenous peoples in the Canadian Armed Forces (DND)